Duplicate Content and SEO: The Ultimate Guide

 In case of a large amount of search result pages that are getting crawled by search engines it's recommended to stop search engines from accessing them in the first place using the robots.txt file.

 It's likewise a best practice to use staging environments for rolling out and testing new features on websites.
 But these are often incorrectly left accessible and indexable for search engines.

 Use HTTP authentication to prevent access to staging/testing environments.
-An additional benefit is that you’re preventing the wrong people from accessing them too.
+An additional benefit of doing so is that you're preventing the wrong people from accessing them too.